juhoinkinen/Annif-wiki/Backward-compatibility-between-Annif-releases.md

 # Docker images

-The Python version used in the Docker image of Annif **is allowed to be updated** as long as existing models and vocabularies remain compatible.
+The Python version used in the Docker image of Annif **is allowed to be updated**.

-The base image that we use is an official Python image from DockerHub, which are based on Debian.
-The operating system should not affect Annif functionality, so **updating the base image to a new OS version is allowed**, as long as existing models and vocabularies remain compatible.
+The base image that we use is an [official Python image from DockerHub](https://hub.docker.com/_/python), which is based on Debian.
+The operating system should not affect Annif functionality, so **updating the base image to a new OS version is allowed**.

 The image of a given Annif version will be occasionally rebuilt to apply security updates to it.
 The vocabularies and models/projects **must remain compatible** between the rebuilds.